Close-up of a cannabis leaf, highlighting visible trichomes and intricate details.

 Why are flavonoids important in cannabis cultivation?

-Flavonoids are important in cannabis cultivation for a few reasons.
-Firstly, they contribute to the plant’s overall health, helping to protect it from pests and diseases.
-They also influence the plant’s smell and taste, which can significantly affect its market appeal.
+Flavonoids contribute to the plant’s overall health, helping to protect it from pests and diseases.
+They also influence the plant’s smell and taste and play a significant role in the potency of cannabis through the entourage effect.

 What are some health benefits of flavonoids in cannabis?